bamthomas/aioimaplib/README.rst

 Each color rectangle is an IMAP4ClientProtocol instance piece of code executed by the thread asyncio loop until it reaches a yield, waiting on I/O.

-For example, it is possible to launch 4 monothreaded mail-fetchers on a 4 cores server with supervisor_, and use a distribution function like len(email) % (process_num) or whatever to share equally a mail account list between the 4 processes.
+For example, it is possible to launch 4 mono-threaded mail-fetcher processes on a 4 cores server with supervisor_, and use a distribution function like len(email) % (process_num) or whatever to share equally a mail account list between the 4 processes.

 IMAP command concurrency
 ------------------------